-Challenge Response TfN's current remit: TfN has a unique status as a statutory sub- national transport body in the UK context with few comparators internationally.
+Challenge Response TfN's current remit: TfN has a unique status as a statutory subnational transport body in the UK context with few comparators internationally.
 Consequently, much of the growing methodological literature and best practice on M&E in the transport sector is not directly transferable to TfN.
 TfN has developed a bespoke approach to M&E which applies the spirit of existing national guidance, rather than applying approaches that have been developed within a very different context.
 Scope of TfN's work: TfN's role covers areas around strategy, policy and research that are not conventionally subject to monitoring and evaluation in transport.
-TfN's proposed role in monitoring and evaluation is proportionate TfN strategic scope.
+TfN's role in monitoring and evaluation is proportionate to TfN's strategic scope.
 TfN is not proposing to take a lead role in evaluating transport interventions led by delivery bodies and will instead focus on monitoring the delivery of the Strategic Transport Plan agreed collectively by the North's leaders and activities undertaken to support its delivery.
 Potential future changes to TfN's scope: There may be further changes to TfN scope and the strategic direction of transport in the North that affects that impacts that need to be measured.
-The approach set out around the Annual Action Plan is flexible enough to respond to change.
-Attribution: The attribution of change to the specific activities undertaken by an organisation is a key challenge of evaluation, and one which is particularly Rather than seeking to directly quantify the scale of TfN's impacts on STP objectives, TfN has used logic mapping to identify impact pathways.
-This approach provides TfN with a present in the case of TfN given its status as a sub-national transport body. more realistic assessment of how it contributes to its stated objectives.
-Complex impact pathways: As well as improvements to the transport system, the four objectives set out in TfN's Strategic Transport Plan span the economic, environmental and societal domains.
+TfNs approach to business planning and annual reporting is flexible enough to respond to change; each year it will recognise what is practical in the short term while laying foundations for future investment and reform of the system in the long term.
+Attribution: The attribution of change to the specific activities undertaken by an organisation is a key challenge of evaluation, and one which is particularly present in the case of TfN given its status as a subnational transport body.
+Rather than seeking to directly quantify the scale of TfN's impacts on STP objectives, TfN has used logic mapping to identify impact pathways.
+This approach provides TfN with a more realistic assessment of how it contributes to its stated objectives.
+Complex impact pathways: As well as improvements to the transport system, the three strategic ambitions set out in TfN's Strategic Transport Plan span the economic, environmental and societal domains.
 The aspects of the STP objectives which occur in these domains have multiple and complex determinants.
 TfN has sought to capture complex determinants even where change attribution is challenging.
-In areas such as social exclusion, Health and Wellbeing and decarbonisation, TfN has undertaken research and analysis to strengthen TfN's understanding of these areas.
+In areas such as social exclusion, Health and Wellbeing and decarbonisation, TfN has undertaken research and analysis to strengthen understanding in these areas.